-- Regulates all child-care operations and child-placing agencies to protect the health, safety, and well-being of children in care, largely by reducing the risk of injury, abuse, and communicable disease.
+- Regulating all childcare operations and child-placing agencies to protect the health, safety, and well-being of children in care.

-- Establishes and monitors operations and agencies for compliance with licensing standards, rules, and law.
+- Permitting and monitoring operations and agencies for compliance with state licensing standards, rules and laws.

-- Informs parents and the public about child care and about the histories of specific homes, child-care operations, and child-placing agencies in complying with minimum standards of care.
+- Informing parents and the public about child care, including how specific daycare and residential childcare operations are complying with minimum standards of care.

-- Provides technical assistance to providers on meeting licensing standards, rules, and law.
+- Giving child-care providers technical assistance on meeting licensing standards, rules, and laws.

 Child-Care Related Links:

 - Attention Child Care Providers: Minimum Standards Survey is now available

 - Provider Login & Background Checks